shaposhnikoff/my_medium_articles_starred/deploying-containers-on-amazons-ecs-using-fargate-and-terraform-part-2-2e6f6a3a957f.md

 <iframe src="https://medium.com/media/11f974ec646e8d5b4907d154aa89794e" frameborder=0></iframe>

-Terraform will know to look here for these values anytime it sees ”${var.VARIABLE_NAME}”.
+Terraform will know to look here for these values anytime it sees var.VARIABLE_NAME.
 For the sake of clarity the file above is all the variables for the application.
 Hopefully with their descriptions they all make sense.
-There are two role ARNs that I left placeholders for.
-If you followed [Part 1](https://medium.com/@bradford_hamilton/deploying-containers-on-amazons-ecs-using-fargate-and-terraform-part-1-a5ab1f79cb21) of this tutorial you will have these roles and can navigate to them in your AWS console to get their ARNs.

 We’ll again be using my crystal_blockchain docker image for our application.
 If you see “cb” throughout the terraform configs - thats what it refers to.